Glossary of Terms

 Brainstem

+What is the Brainstem?
 The brainstem is the portion of the brain that is below the cerebrum and anterior to the cerebellum.
-It is a conduit of information to
+It is a conduit of information to the “brain” and to the cerebellum (the cerebellum coordinates motor function).
+What are the three main

 Basilar Membrane

+What is the Basilar Membrane?
 The Basilar Membrane is located inside the cochlea.
 It separates scala media and scala tympani; on this membrane rests the organ of Corti.
-What is
+What is the role of the basilar membrane in the perception of sound?
+The basilar membrane is

 C